 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-While the diamond engagement ring gets a lot of attention, picking out a groom’s wedding band is a crucial part of the wedding planning process and is a special way to celebrate him.
-Selecting the perfect men’s wedding band is a way to not only include the groom in the planning process but ensure he feels great about his ring long after the "I dos" have been said.
+While the diamond engagement ring gets a lot of attention, picking out a groom’s wedding band is also a crucial part of the wedding planning process.
+Not just limited to a plain golden band, the groom's ring is available in a variety of styles and metals.
+It's also a special way to celebrate the groom with a ring that he will feel great about long after the "I dos" have been said.

 “It’s a collaborative process,” says jeweler David Schoenfeld.
 “Often, the bride buys the groom’s wedding band to reciprocate after receiving an engagement ring.
 That being said, it’s also common for guys to know what they want and pick it out themselves.”

 Meet the Expert

 - David Schoenfeld is the founder of Ring Bear, which offers men's wedding bands and gifts.

 Luckily, there are plenty of options to choose from, depending on a groom's personal style and preference.
 “Men’s wedding bands are no longer ‘one style fits all,’” Schoenfeld explains.
 As for styles, the classic dome profile, which dates back to World War II, stands the test of time, but there are plenty of other options as well.
 Designs can vary with different metallic blends, intricate textures, and 18k diamond-encrusted gold.
 With so many different choices out there, there really are phenomenal options at every price point.

 Whether you’re after a traditional look or something as unique as your relationship, there’s a wedding band out there for every groom—read on for the best men’s wedding bands.

 For the Outdoorsy Groom: Brilliant Earth Summit Wedding Ring